-The following tips will add to your boating safety and convenience:
+The following "rules of the road" will add to your safety and boating convenience:

-- 1. Advise someone on shore or the local Coast Guard as to the name of your launch site, your expected direction and expected return. - 2.
-Watch the weather.
+- 1. Advise someone on shore or the local Coast Guard as to the name of your launch site, your expected direction and expected return. - Watch the weather.
 You should not attempt to go out when there are storm or small craft warnings.
 If you are caught in a storm, reduce speed, head into the wind/waves and keep all gear and passengers close to the centerline of the boat for stability.
 Head for the nearest shelter. - 3.
-Instruct at least one passenger on the fundamentals of operating your boat in case of any emergency. - 4.
+Instruct at least one passenger on the fundamentals of operating your boat in case of any emergeny. - 4.
 Report any boating accident to the local authorities whether you are involved or not.